Code-Institute-Submissions/nicer-tours/README.md

 	- #### Frequent Visitor Goals
     	1) As a frequent visitor, I will probably be a professional in the tourist industry, since most people visit specific areas on vacation once only.
         	-	Most travel professionals use booking sites such as Viator.
-However, via Nicer Tours intended distribution of mail-shots to professionals, the professional will need to access the site itself in order to benefit from any special offers.
+However, through Nicer Tours' intended distribution of mail-shots to professionals, the professional will need to access the site itself in order to benefit from any special offers.
 It is partly for this that the discount popover has been included, along with the easy booking options on the book now page.
 This also means that there is a constant flow of traffic to the site, and as a result, new tour destinations or offers will be seen by a growing audience.

 - ### Further Testing
 	- This website has been tested on Google Chrome, Safari, the built-in Internet browser on Samsung tablets and Xiaomi phones.